-Fort Lowell's cantina barely gets a scratch from Buffalo's losing effort in an arm wrestling match, but the deserted watering hole in New Canaan gets quite a workout after Ford edges too close in his commentary.
+Fort Lowell's cantina barely gets a scratch from Buffalo's losing effort in an arm wrestling match, but the deserted watering hole in New Canaan gets quite a workout after Ford edges mighty close in his commentary.

 In Bruce Eder's excellent bio of The Horn Section's patron saint for All Movie Guide, he singles out Tuck's "very effective" performance here in "one of the better episodes" of the series.
 I agree with half of Eder's assessment.
-One of very few missteps for what was usually a solid-to-excellent series, Hondo and the Judas is a questionable idea poorly executed. (*1/2 out of four)
+One of very few missteps for what was usually a very good-to-excellent series, Hondo and the Judas is a questionable idea poorly executed. (*1/2 out of four)